Dragonmystic707/exalted-reincarnated/docs/System.md

 > party’s past actions, the Trade-Prince has secretly caught on that
 > they are Anathema.
 He does not personally care, but he will need a way
 > to make sure that the Immaculate Order will not find out about this
-> deal–or at least be convinced of this fact.*
+> deal--or at least be convinced of this fact.*

 ### Gathering Influence